youneshenniwrites/ReactNativeAuth/README.md

 ## Step by step built

-* A full series of articles detailing the building process of this app cna be found [here.](https://bit.ly/2RTv0ok)
+* A full series of articles detailing the building process of this app can be found [here.](https://bit.ly/2RTv0ok)

 * A demo video of the authentication flow is found [here.](https://bit.ly/2ubL8Et)